 Somewhere around junior year, I realized that while sexy costumes are exciting in a way, they just don’t fit my personality.
 I have a quirky sense of humor, and I hate looking like everyone else.
 From that point on, I vowed to only wear Halloween outfits that I truly felt comfortable in.
 And you know what?
 More cute guys and fun girls struck up conversations with me because of the creative, homemade costumes I assembled.
 New friends AND hot guys chatting you up?
 Definitely a win-win in my book!

 College Halloween Costume Ideas

 If you’ve been stressin’ over Halloween, don’t worry anymore — CF has got your back!
-Below, we’ve listed 15 great Halloween costumes for college girls that can be made with items you probably already have in your closet.
+Below, we’ve listed 13 great college Halloween costumes that can be made with items you probably already have in your closet.
 From current pop culture costumes to tried and true classics, we’ve got plenty of costume ideas for you.

 Be sure to leave a comment with your suggestions and tips when you’re done reading our list!

 Here’s another problem with the Mean Girls Paradox that girls sometimes forget to consider — regardless of where you live in the US, the weather on October 31st is almost never balmy.
 Sure, you could drag a coat from party to party, but that makes you vulnerable to losing or spilling punch on your favorite jacket.
 If you know you’ll be outside for a significant portion of your night, constructing a costume that will protect you from the elements is crucial.